Water Ash Fraxinus pennsylvanica

 -

-The leaves are opposite and pinnately compound with 7 to 9 leaflets.
-The bark is gray-brown with shallow furrows and crisscrossing ridges which form x-patterns.
+Green ash may grow 50 to 70 feet tall and 35 to 50 feet wide with a trunk 2 to 3.5 feet across.
+Young trees are pyramidal, but as the tree matures it becomes more rounded with an irregular crown.
+The bark is thick, gray-brown with shallow furrows and crisscrossing ridges which form diamond patterns.
+The leaves have 7 to 9 leaflets.
 Small, light green to purple flowers, with no petals, mature in loose panicles in early spring.
 The female tree produces a single-winged, dry, flattened samara with a slender, thin seed cavity that matures in the fall.
-These can be numerous and can make a mess when they fall to the ground.
+These can be numerous and can make a mess when they fall to the ground, but the seeds provide food for many kinds of wildlife.
 Male trees are usually preferred in the home landscape because they do not produce fruit.

 VIDEO created by Ryan Contreras for “Landscape Plant Materials I: Deciduous Hardwoods and Conifers or Landscape Plant Materials II: Spring Flowering Trees and Shrubs” a plant identification course offered by the Department of Horticulture at Oregon State University